mahouboy23/IB-notes/common core/EE.md

  >[!Research question:]
  > Dans quelle mesure le NVDIMM affecte-t-il les performances par rapport au VDIMM dans un système ?

- [
-Jump to navigation](https://en.wikipedia.org/wiki/NVDIMM#mw-head)[Jump to search](https://en.wikipedia.org/wiki/NVDIMM#searchInput)

 A **NVDIMM** (pronounced "en-vee-dimm") or **non-volatile DIMM** is a type of persistent [random-access memory](https://en.wikipedia.org/wiki/Random-access_memory "Random-access memory") for computers using widely used [DIMM](https://en.wikipedia.org/wiki/DIMM "DIMM") form-factors.
 [Non-volatile memory](https://en.wikipedia.org/wiki/Non-volatile_memory "Non-volatile memory") is memory that retains its contents even when electrical power is removed, for example from an unexpected power loss, system crash, or normal shutdown.
-Properly used, NVDIMMs can improve application performance and system crash recovery time.They enhance [solid-state drive](https://en.wikipedia.org/wiki/Solid-state_drive "Solid-state drive") (SSD) endurance and reliability.
+Properly used, NVDIMMs can improve application performance and system crash recovery time.
+They enhance [solid-state drive](https://en.wikipedia.org/wiki/Solid-state_drive "Solid-state drive") (SSD) endurance and reliability.

 Many "non-volatile" products use volatile memory during normal operation and dump the contents into non-volatile memory if the power fails, using an on-board backup power source.
 Volatile memory is faster than non-volatile; it is byte-addressable; and it can be written to arbitrarily, without concerns about wear and device lifespan.
 However, including a second memory to achieve non-volatility (and the on-board backup power source) increases the product cost compared to volatile memory.